giacomo9999/react-redux-fetch-and-filter-210516/json-server/README_SERVER.md

-To run server and React app: npm run server
+To run server and React app: npm start